 Rob Caron, PE, President, Caron Engineering Inc.

 Aerospace machining often involves machining very difficult materials such as titanium and Inconel.
-Tools break down quickly and the correct feeds and speeds are challenging to determine.
-The most effective technique is doing real time federate adjustment using adaptive control algorithms based on the measure cutting power and adjusting federate to maintain a constant load.
+Tools break down quickly, and the correct feeds and speeds are challenging to determine.
+The most effective technique is doing real-time feed rate adjustment, using adaptive control algorithms based on the measured cutting power.
+Adaptive control automatically adjusts the feed rate to maintain a constant tool load.

 Matt Robinson, Program Manger, Robotics & Automation, Southwest Research Institute